-In the case of investment projects approved by the government, the quota allowed for foreign workers is that approved for the project.
-The work permit is not required, and notice given within 15 days of the date of entry of the foreign workers in the country is sufficient.
+In the case of investment projects approved by the government, the quota allowed for foreign workers is the one approved for the project.
+The work permit is not required, and notice given within 15 days from the date of entry of the foreign workers in the country is sufficient.